 Please note that an invitation is associated with the secret key used at the time the teammate was added.
 When managing multiple environments, you can use multiple keys to control which servers are accessible for each user by using a secret key for each group of servers (for example: production servers, development, QA, etc).
 If you’d like to allow a user to have access to multiple environments you will need to invite this user separately for each key.

 Once a teammate has been added, they gain permissions to use OverOps much in the same way that the admin does.
-Teammates can install and add new servers to the list of monitored servers, view error and exception analyses, add labels, hide and resolve errors, submit JIRA issues, create their own private filters, share errors with other teammates, and add additional teammates.
+Members can install and add new servers to the list of monitored servers, view error and exception analyses, add labels, hide and resolve errors, submit JIRA issues, create their own private filters, share errors with other teammates, and add additional teammates.

 Every error in OverOps is shareable.
 You can write a note, share them with teammates (or just yourself), and assign the error to your peers.
 The notes you write are attached to the specific error in your OverOps dashboard.
 There are two ways to add notes and share with your teammates: One way is to click on the error in your dashboard, then on the Share icon located on the upper left side box.
 The second way is to add the Notes column to your dashboard, then click on the Share button next to the error you want to share.